jesuslopezpino/ExampleQuery/README.md

 Setting up parameter `:customer_name` with value `"Jesús"`.

 ### findCustomByPk
-ExampleQuery offers to developer an easy way to perform custom field selection for our query, to do this `Service<BasicVO<PK>>` provides two methods to perform these queries:
+ExampleQuery offers to developer an easy way to perform custom field selection for our query, to do this `Service<BasicDTO<PK>>` provides two methods to perform these queries:
 ```
 public VO findCustomByPk(Object primaryKey, String[] fields) throws ExampleQueryException;